tedee-com/tedee-api-doc/docs/source/endpoints/deviceactivity/index.rst

 Device activity
 =========================

-Endpoints used for listing device activities
+Endpoints used for listing device activities.

 .. toctree::
    :maxdepth: 1